Spain: Sevilla Exchange

 Participants study on this exchange after their first year of MA studies at OHIO and return for a final year at OHIO after the end of the program.

-OHIO students at SEVILLA must register in the Faculty of Philology for one (1) graduate-level course per semester.
+OHIO students at SU must register in the Faculty of Philology for one (1) graduate-level course per semester.
 Courses may be selected from the following programs:

 - Literary, Linguistic and Cultural Studies (MELLC)